MierQQ/CMP/object_model/README.md

 - Private slot can be accessed in methods of that class
 - Inherited public slots still public in child class
 - In case of romb inheritance you need to specify path to destination, default first in declaration
-- Names of slots are keywords
+- Names of slots are symbols

 ### Objects